Antonio Marte

 Casimiro Antonio Marte Familia (born March 4, 1955, in Toma, Santiago Rodríguez), also known as Antonio Marte, is a Dominican Republic businessman, trade unionist and senator.
-He is part of the People First Party.
+He is part of the Primero La Gente Party.
 He has served as Senator of Santiago Rodríguez Province since 2020.

 Personal life

 Antonio Marte was born on March 4, 1955, in Toma, Santiago Rodríguez Province, to Ramón Antonio Marte Fernández and Felipa Familia.
 He is married to Juana Fernández Rosario, with whom he has eight children, including actress Jatnna Marte.

 Political career

 He started in politics when he moved to Santo Domingo in 1973, during the presidency of Joaquín Balaguer.
 There, he created his first union, called SITRAPURNO (Public Transport Union of the Northern Region).
 During this time, he had several run-ins with the police and arrests.
 He became acquainted with the expresident Antonio Gúzman, who encouraged him to join the Revolutionary Dominican Party (PRD).
 He founded CONATRA (National Confederation of Transport Organizations) in 1986.

-In 2013, he launched his party People First (in Spanish: Primero la Gente).
+In 2013, he launched his party Primero La Gente.
 This organization promoted a social-democratic ideology.
 He repeatedly applied for formal recognition of his party, but was denied.
 Although not officially recognized, the movement was able to elect 3 senators, 17 regidores, and a mayor in the 2016 elections through alliances with the Modern Revolutionary Party (PRM), the Dominican Liberation Party (PLD) and the Dominican Revolutionary Party (PRD).
 Antonio Marte ran for senator of Santiago Rodríguez Province with the PRM, but lost by a narrow margin to Antonio Cruz and the PLD.

 In 2018, Antonio Marte returned to the PRD.
 In the 2020 elections, he obtained the support of the PRM, PRD, Fuerza del Pueblo and Social Christian Reformist Party (PRSC), with the PRSC being his main supporting party, and obtained 52.73% of the votes in Santiago Rodríguez.

 As a senator, he successfully passed a law that designated Santiago Rodríguez as an ecotourism area.
 In 2021, he resigned from the Fuerza del Pueblo bloc, claiming that he had never officially been part of it despite it appearing on the ballot.
 According to a 2024 survey, he is expected to be reelected as Senator.